Getting To Belize

 An other option is to fly into Cancun on one of the many airlines that service that Mexican resort city.
 I personally always fly to the USA via Cancun.
 It is a lot cheaper.
 I drive my own vehicle, about a 4 hour drive, and leave it at the Cancun Airport.
 Tourist can catch an express bus south to Chetumal (New ADO Cancun/Belize busses now available).
 See below for details.

-Interjet Now Flying Into Chetumal, Mx From the USA
+Interjet No Longer Flying Into Chetumal, Mx From the USA

-Interjet is offering flights from LA/Orange County, Ney York (JFK) and Miami direct to Chetumal, Mx at prices that are currently lower than flying into Belize City or Cancun.
-If you are planning a visit to Northern Belize, you should check and see if this is a viable option for you.
-This is a new program and may not last.
+Interjet was offering flights from LA/Orange County, Ney York (JFK) and Miami direct to Chetumal, Mx at prices that were lower than flying into Belize City or Cancun.
+These flights are no longer available.

 Driving From Cancun